nelvanbalthazar/tegara_assessment_frontend/README.md

 Backend: Refer to the README.md in the backend repository for details.

-Backend Stack will be explain in Backend Repository README.md
+🔐 Authentication Flow

-User Login needed to be seeded from data migration durinig backend service start. <br />
+Users must be seeded via data migration during backend service startup.

-When Login with correct email and password it will be directed to otp verification page. <br />
+Upon logging in with a valid email and password, users are redirected to an OTP verification page.

-OTP will be sent to email registered. make sure email is active and valid. <br />
+The OTP will be sent to the registered email address.
+Please ensure your email is active and valid.

-When OTP verified successfully it will be redirected to Dashboard page. <br />
+After successful OTP verification, the user is redirected to the Dashboard.

 Login as ADMIN <br />
 1 .
 Dashboard : Match scoring between candidate and job openings (filter score > 70 only and top 50 candidates with that higher score).